 Microdosing refers to a technique used by researchers when studying the behavior of drugs in humans.
-Through the administration of doses so low that they are unlikely to produce whole-body effects, these “sub-therapeutic” doses are just high enough to allow scientists and researchers to gauge the subjects’ cellular responses.
+The administration of doses so low that they are unlikely to produce whole-body effects.
+But these “sub-therapeutic” doses are just high enough to allow scientists and researchers to gauge the subjects’ cellular responses.

 These two terms are closely linked.
 Also, marijuana has unfairly earned a reputation for causing people to “trip out.”
 If you’ve ever heard the term “reefer madness,” you know what we’re talking about.
 Maybe, you’ve even heard these words yourself and are curious about the differences.
 Read on to learn more.